Dead as Disco: Save File Location on PC – Backup Guide

 Instant deliveryNo spam, unsubscribe anytime

-Dead as Disco supports Steam Cloud, which is helpful but not something I would treat as your only safety net.
-Cloud sync is great when you move between machines, but it can also sync a bad state if a file gets corrupted or if you accidentally launch the wrong local setup.
-Manual backups are still the better insurance before a big patch, a Windows reinstall, or any save editing or file shuffling.
+Dead as Disco supports Steam Cloud.
+It is great for moving between machines, but do not treat it as your only safety net: it can just as happily sync a bad state if a file gets corrupted.
+Manual backups are still the better insurance before a big patch, a Windows reinstall, or any file shuffling.

-If you are restoring a manual backup on Steam, close the game first and be careful with cloud syncing.
-The safest workflow is to copy your backup back into place while the game is fully closed, then launch and confirm the correct slot appears before you do anything else.
-If Steam Cloud immediately replaces your restored files with newer but broken ones, you can lose the recovery you were trying to make.
+Restoring a manual backup on Steam?
+Close the game first.
+Copy your backup back into place while the game is fully closed, then launch and confirm the correct slot appears before you do anything else.
+If Steam Cloud immediately replaces your restored files with newer-but-broken ones, you can lose the recovery you were trying to make.

-Console players are in a different situation.
-There is no normal, user-browsable Pagoda save folder on console the way there is on PC.
-If you are playing on a console version later on, use the platform’s own save backup and cloud features instead.
-Manual copy-and-restore at the file level is mostly a PC workflow.
+Console players are in a different spot: there is no user-browsable Pagoda save folder the way there is on PC.
+If you play a console version later, use the platform’s own save backup and cloud features.
+File-level copy-and-restore is mostly a PC workflow.

 • Close Dead as Disco completely.